mattmoore/kotlin-test-generator/README.md

 I have just begun this project on May 8, 2020.
 I have yet to see just how far I can get using the latest version of Arrow Meta (1.3.61 as of this time).

-Currently, I have a very simple example where `_` matching works for simple type checks.
+Currently, I have a very simple example where `_` matching works for simple types.
 Of course, this is not very useful.
 There are problems with constructor-style matching on values vs types that I have yet to come up with a working solution for.

 The bottom line is this is a research plugin and should not be used for production any time soon.